Your Roaduno Questions Answered

 110mm Faceplater, all sizes.

-If I buy a complete Roaduno, would it be possible to have you guys make the 2x1 conversion for me?
+If I buy a complete Roaduno, would it be possible to make it a 2x1 or a 3x1?

 Yes, we can alter the completes, but we'll ship all the un-altered ones first, so it'll extend the lead time.
 We also won't be buying back any parts; they'll be included in the box.
-There will also be a labor charge for un-boxing, switching stuff around, and re-boxing, but it'll be a reasonable flat-rate charge.
-Maybe $70?
-I need to talk to the mechanics about it.
+There will also be a labor charge for un-boxing, switching stuff around, and re-boxing, but it'll be a reasonable flat-rate charge. $125

 How do I let you know that I want to change stuff on the completes?